JSzitas/nlsolver/README.md

 * there are no virtual calls in this library - thus incurring no performance penalty
-* each function exposes both a minimization and a maximization interface, and maximization is always implemented as 'negative minimization', i.e. by multiply the objective function by -1
+* each function exposes both a minimization and a maximization interface, and maximization is always implemented as 'negative minimization', i.e. by multiplying the objective function by -1
 * all optimizers come with default arguments that try to be sane and user friendly - but expert users are highly encouraged to supply their own values
-* currently no multi-threading is supported - this is by design as functors are *potentially* stateful objective functions and multi-threading would require ensuring no data races happen due to this stateful nature.
+* currently no multi-threading is supported - this is by design as functors are *potentially* stateful objective functions and multi-threading would require ensuring no data races happen.

 Additionally, this library also includes a set of (pseudo)-random and (quasi)-random number generators that also aim to get out of the way as much as possible, all of which are also implemented as functors.
-The library thus assumes that functors are used for random number generation - we demonstrate how to use standard library random number generators if one chooses to do so.
+The library thus assumes that functors are used for random number generation - there is an example on how to use standard library random number generators if one chooses to do so.

 # Contributing